hpc/mpifileutils/doc/markdown/drm.1.md

 mpirun -np 128 drm --match '.core$' /dir/to/delete/from

-3. List items that would be deleted, without removing them:
+3. List items that would be deleted without removing them:

 mpirun -np 128 drm --dryrun --match '.core$' /dir/to/delete/from